Most Famous Logos with a Butterfly

 Butterfly Home Logo

-The logo created for Butterfly Home is made in a yellow color scheme.
-The vibrant hue combines all the components, including the wordmark and a stylized butterfly of four geometric shapes.
-Her wings are yellow pentagons with sharp edges towards the center.
+The logo created for Butterfly Home is done in a yellow color scheme.
+The bright hue unites all components, including the wordmark and a stylized butterfly composed of four geometric shapes.
+Its wings are yellow pentagons with sharp edges towards the center.
 The upper fragments are almost twice as large as the lower ones.
 At the same time, the insect is shown only partially: the wings are separated by an empty white space.
-The minimalist style of the butterfly echoes the same minimalist lettering design.
-The company name spans two lines, right-aligned.
+The butterfly’s minimalist style echoes the lettering’s minimalist design.
+The company name occupies two lines, aligned on the right edge.
 The font is bold sans serif with low contrast.
-Among non-standard glyphs, the two “t” s that stand out the most are those that share a common horizontal stroke.
+Among the non-standard glyphs, the two letters “t” that share a common horizontal stroke stand out the most.

 Nick Jr.